Beaches in North Carolina to reopen - with restrictions - during Phase 1

 Emerald Isle is opening short term rentals and public parking lots on May 9.
 Water access will be available to anyone wanting to swim, surf, kite, kayak, fish, or boat.
 Visitors are also allowed to walk, jog and sit on the beach.

-Everybody is asked to continue to adhear to social distancing guidelines, wear face coverings and limit gatherings to groups of 10 or less.
+Everybody is asked to continue to adhere to social distancing guidelines, wear face coverings and limit gatherings to groups of 10 or less.
 More info here.

 LATEST: Coronavirus outbreak in North Carolina